joncursi/cheddur-whitepaper/whitepaper.md

     * How do you maintain the integrity of the system?
     * How do you properly incentivize the innovators and experts in the space---those with the knowledge---to write reviews?
         * Especially when they are currently incentivized to NOT share (this is a financial edge in the market)

+## Incentivizing High Quality Reviews

+1. Quality is a subjective metric.
+If the quality of a review can be determined through the up-votes (or lack thereof) it receives, the *quality* of the users who casted the up-votes is arguably more important than the *quantity* of users who casted votes.
+2. In order to properly calculate the quality of each user, a reputation system is needed.
+A user's reputation should dictate the amount of influence that user has within the network.
+3. Reputation cannot be an abundant resource that is freely available within the network.
+An increase in a user's reputation must come at a cost to that user---either financial, or in the form of sweat equity.
+Reputation within the network should not easily be transferred or sold.
+4. Rewards are needed to encourage users to acquire reputation and influence in the network through the creation and curating high-quality content.
+By the same token, penalties are needed to discourage users of influence from abusing it.

 ## Cheddur Currency